GLIMS-RGI/rgi_user_guide/docs/regions/rgi17.md

 # 17: Southern Andes

-This region encompasses all glaciers in South America south of 25°S.
+The region encompasses all glaciers in South America south of 25°S.

 ```{admonition} Subregions
 :class: note, dropdown